16u/18u Rules/Format

 ●

-Championship game: In a 3GG Bracket, the team from the Winners side picks Home or Visitor.
-In a Double Elimination bracket, the higher seed from pool play chooses Home or Visitor.
+Championship game: In a Double Elimination or 3GG Bracket, the team from the Winners’ side picks Home or Visitor for the Championship game.
+The “if” game will be a coin flip.
+In a Single Elimination Championship, the higher seed from pool play picks Home or Visitor; if the seeds are the same, flip a coin.

 ●